Asabeneh/30-Days-Of-Python/readme.md

 ### Comments

-Comments are very important to make the code more readable and to leave remarks in our code.
-Python does not run comment parts of our code.
-Any text starting with hash(#) in Python is a comment.
+Comments are important as they make the code more understandable and to leave remarks.
+While Python does run comment part of the code, any text starting with hash(#) is a comment.

 **Example: Single Line Comment**